 Natalia Curto Garcia-Nieto

 Ross M. Karlan graduated with a B.A. from the University of Pennsylvania with a double major in Hispanic Studies and Cinema Studies, and a minor in Art History.
-During his time at Penn, he studied abroad in Buenos Aires and conducted research on contemporary Latin American art at the Venice Biennale.
-Ross' current research focuses on Medieval Spanish literature.
-He also has a passion for the films of David Lynch, James Bond, and is a magician.
+As a doctoral student at Georgetown his research deals with medieval literature in Spanish, Portuguese and Catalan.
+His primary interests include the History of Emotions, and his dissertation looks specifically at medieval representations of shame.
+He also has an interest in gender studies, visual culture, digital humanities, and book history.
+Ross has a passion for the films of David Lynch, James Bond, cooking, trivia, and is a magician.

 Willyam Thums received his B.A. in Portuguese and English Language and Literatures from the Faculdade Porto-Alegrense (2009) in Brazil.
 During the academic year of 2012-13, he taught Portuguese, and Brazilian Literature and Culture at Michigan State University, where he was a visiting Fulbright Scholar.
-He also holds a M.A. in Brazilian Literature and Cultural Studies from the University of New Mexico (2015).
-His primary research interests deal with violence, historical trauma, and nostalgia in contemporary Brazilian and Mozambican narratives.
+He holds a M.A. in Brazilian Literature and Cultural Studies from the University of New Mexico (2015), and a M.S. in Spanish from Georgetown University (2017).
+On campus, he is one of the Celpe-Bras certified examiners, as well as the Portuguese proficiency language examiner for the Department.
+His primary research interests deal with violence, historical trauma, and hunger in Latin American narratives and Cinema.
 Italian is his new language.
 French next.
-During his free time, Will enjoys swimming, painting, and writing short stories.
+During his free time, Willyam enjoys swimming, painting, and writing short stories.

 Will Travers is a Massachusetts native with a BA from the University of Michigan.